kaleido-io/kaleido-examples/javascript/web3js/wss/README.md

 # Web3.js - Websocket Provider Example

 An example script on Kaleido using [Web3.js](https://github.com/ethereum/web3.js "Web3.js Github").
-This demonstrates how to connect to a Kaleido node using basic auth via Websocket and retrieves the latest block in the chain.
+This demonstrates how to connect to a Kaleido node using basic auth via Websocket and retrieve the latest block on the chain.

 ## Requirements
 1. [Node & NPM](https://nodejs.org/en/)

 ## Steps
-1. In Index.js
+1. In web3js/wss/index.js:
-   + Replace the WSS_ENDPOINT with your WSS hostname.
+    + Replace the `@WSS_ENDPOINT_NO_PRE@` placeholder with the WSS endpoint for your node.
+Note that this string must preclude the prefacing `wss://`.
-   + Replace the USER and PASS with your basic auth credentials.
+    + Replace the `@USER@` placeholder with the basic auth credentials username.
-2. Run the application.
+    + Replace the `@PASS@` placeholder with the basic auth credentials password.
-    + In a terminal, run `npm install` to install the node modules needed to run
+2. Save the file and from the ethers/wss subdirectory run `npm install` to install the node modules for the project.
-    + In a terminal, run `node index.js`
+3. From the same directory, run `node index.js` to drive the program.